This is a prelude of sorts to the essay Entwined.

 Rationalist: Simulation theory, man made by advanced civilization

 God-shaped holes are always filled.
 Worshiping nothing just means you worship nothingness.
-Nihilism becomes your Mother Mary when you believe you can defeat nature.
+Nihilism becomes your Mother Mary when you think you can defeat nature.

 Footnote: